 Back cover description:

 In 1904 a young Danish woman met a Sami wolf hunter on a train in Sweden.
 This chance encounter transformed the lives of artist Emilie Demant and the hunter, Johan Turi.
 In 1907–8 Demant went to live with Sami families in their tents and on migrations, later writing a lively account of her experiences.
 She collaborated with Turi on his book about his people.
 On her own and later with her husband Gudmund Hatt, she roamed on foot through Sami regions as an ethnographer and folklorist.
 As an artist, she created many striking paintings with Sami motifs.
 Her exceptional life and relationships come alive in this first English-language biography.

 In recounting Demant Hatt’s fascinating life, Barbara Sjoholm investigates the boundaries and influences between ethnographers and sources, the nature of authorship and visual representation, and the state of anthropology, racial biology, and politics in Scandinavia during the first half of the twentieth century.

 Virtual Book Club Meeting Information

-We will be meeting to discuss The Northern Lights on Thursday, November 18th at 6:00pm PST via Zoom.
-We are hosting the club a week early this month so as not to overlap with Thanksgiving.
+We will be meeting to discuss Black Fox on Thursday, February 24th at 6:00pm PST via Zoom.
 You can find the Zoom invitation link here to register for the meeting ahead of time and/or keep a look out on our social media sites for an invitation.

-You can purchase your copy of The Northern Lights by Lucy Jago on Nordiska’s website by following this link, or come and visit us in store in downtown Poulsbo.
+You can purchase your copy of Black Fox on Nordiska’s website by following this link, or come and visit us in store in downtown Poulsbo.